mostaryjahan/mostaryjahan/README.md

 My goal is to work on projects that solve real problems, collaborate with other developers, and keep improving my skills while building useful and dependable web applications.

-- 🌱 I’m currently learning **MySql, PostgreSql**
+- 🌱 I’m currently learning **Playwright** for end-to-end testing
+- 🔭 I’m currently working on MERN stack projects
-- 👨‍💻 All of my projects are available at [https://mostary-jahan.vercel.app](https://mostary-jahan.vercel.app)
+- 👨‍💻 You can find all my projects here [https://mostary-jahan.vercel.app](https://mostary-jahan.vercel.app)
 - 📫 How to reach me **mostaryjahan01@gmail.com**